Steve973/qmk_userspace/users/steve973/menu/menu_guide.md

 ## Menu Types

 ### Action Items
-These are enu items that execute functions when selected.
+These are menu items that execute functions when selected.
 They can include input gathering, confirmation dialogs, and result display.

 ```json